LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/09-Groups.md

 This is an **excellent tool for state machine composition**, because **it allows us to chain together any two state machines, regardless of how they work internally**.
 We can have two arbitrarily complex state machines, and, as long as the last state of one is joined to the first state of the other with an epsilon transition, we can consider them as one concatenated state machine.

-It does, however, mess up our visualizations for simple string concatenations such as `'abc'`, so I think it's worth making a small exception for chaining together strings of `CharacterLiteral` nodes.
+It does, however, mess up our visualisations for simple string concatenations such as `'abc'`, so I think it's worth making a small exception for chaining together strings of `CharacterLiteral` nodes.

 ```diff
 @@ // ast.go